-We are also currently building a visual collaboration platform that we use internally for our own projects and also share with the rest of the world!
-It is called RGB Notes.
+We are also in partnership with RGB Notes- a visual collaboration platform that we use internally for our own projects.

 Developers stay tuned, as we also plan to release helpful open-source tools, workflows and tips for the Unity Development community.